timobogaarts/jax-sbgeom/README.md

 # Tests
-Tests use SBGeom itself to verify against.
+Tests use the previous SBGeom itself to verify against.